 Yordanka Valkanova has long-standing experience of teaching on BA (Hons), MA, EdD, MPhil and PhD programmes.
 Over the course of her teaching on various Childhood Studies undergraduate and postgraduate programmes, she has explored different possibilities for research and scholarship.
-She is the author of Cognitive Developing in Children, Block-building and Design for Children under Seven, and co-editor of Accession and Migration: Changing Policy, Society, and Culture in an Enlarged Europe.
+She is the author of Cognitive Development in Children, Block-building and Design for Children under Seven, co-editor of Accession and Migration: Changing Policy, Society, and Culture in an Enlarged Europe.
 She has published numerous articles and chapters on early learning and development and history of childhood.
 Her current research is concentrated on block play in autism (funded by the Froebel Trust), the Froebel Hebrew teacher training in Russia (1910 – 1925) and the psychoanalytic pedagogy in Soviet Russia (1921 – 1930).
 Yordanka has gained experience of managing projects during her work as a researcher and principal investigator on a number of research projects, for instance, the Canadian Social Sciences and Humanities Research Council Insight Development Grant (2017 – 2020) Re-imagining Teaching: Progressive Pedagogies in Experimental Schools in Transnational Perspective, 1894-1932 and the ESRC/TLRP funded study Eastern European migrant children’s experiences of inclusion and engagement.
 She is the co-author of an EPPI systematic review of the contribution of art education to cultural learning, funded by the DfES.
 Furthermore, her work as a member of the Froebel Trust Research Committee has helped her to keep abreast of developments and current issues in the field.

 INDIVIDUAL FELLOWSHIPS and AWARDS